giellatekno/neahttadigisanit/src/neahtta/configs/language_specific_rules/paradigms/README.md

 * Pregenerated paradigms could be accomplished by a template, but it would be fairly complex, and thus would require good access to `lxml` nodes without lots of complex template tags and custom filters.

+# Paradigm contexts

+For now this isn't entirely in line with the way Paradigm Generation works, but it should be good enough for linguists to see the pattern and work accordingly.

+`.context` files in each directory control what is displayed with the generated wordform.
+The filename may be anything, so long as the suffix is `.context`.
+For convenience, `sme` and `sma` match filenames between paradigms and context, but there is no need to do so, and one `.context` file could be used for everything.

+## File structure

+Context files are simply a YAML list, and each item is a dictionary with the following keys:

+ * `entry_context` - matches the `@context` attribute on each `<l />`
+   node.
+Set to a string, or None
+ * `tag_context` - matches the tag used in generation.
+String.
+Must be set to something, as none would overgenerate.
+ * `template` - jinja-format string, which accepts certain variables:
+   + `word_form` - inserts the wordform
+   + `context` - inserts the context (usually not necessary)

+Some examples:

+    - entry_context: "sii"
+      tag_context: "V+Ind+Prs+Pl3"
+      template: "(odne sii) {{ word_form }}"

+The above would thus generate:

+    (odne sii) deaivvadit

+Example without entry_context:

+    - entry_context: None
+      tag_context: "V+Ind+Prs+Sg1"
+      template: "(daan biejjien manne) {{ word_form }}"

+Note the lack of quotes around `None`.

+Otherwise, see the checked in files for more examples.

+### Programmer todos

+TODO: function currently assumes tag separator is +, use the tag separator defined in morphology

+TODO: maybe consider making this work similarly to paradigm generation, so that tagsets may be used if needed.